luissaya/uPythonESP32/README.md

 -b, --baud BAUD  Baud rate for the serial connection. (default 115200)
 -d, --delay DELAY Delay in seconds before entering RAW MODE (default 0)
 --help           Show this message and exit.
+--no-output Do not show the output, do not enter to REPL
 ```
 ## Configuration
 For convenience you can set an **AMPY_PORT** environment variable which will be used if the port parameter is not specified.